swalpa/FuSENet/README.md

 ## Citation

-If you use this code in your research, we would appreciate a citation to the original [paper]:
+If you use this code in your research, we would appreciate a citation to the original:

     @article{roy2020fusenet,
      title={FuSENet: Fused Squeeze-and-Excitation Network for Spectral-Spatial Hyperspectral Image Classification},